Arno Breker: Post-Nazi career

 Ninety percent of Breker's public works were destroyed during the bombings of Germany toward the end of the war.
 In 1946, Breker was offered a commission by Soviet leader Joseph Stalin, but he refused, saying "One dictatorship is sufficient for me".
 In 1948 Breker was designated as a "fellow traveller" of the Nazis and fired, despite which he continued to thrive professionally.
 He returned to Düsseldorf, now in the new West Germany, which remained his base, with periods of residence in Paris.
 During this time he worked as an architect.
 However, he continued to receive commissions for sculptures, producing a number of works in his familiar classical style, working for businesses and individual patrons.
 He also produced many portrait busts.
 In 1970 he was commissioned by the king of Morocco to produce work for the United Nations Building in Casablanca, but the work was destroyed.
-Many other works followed, including sculptures for Dusseldorf's city hall, portraits of Anwar Sadat and Konrad Adenauer, and a statue of Pallas Athene, helmeted and throwing a spear in the same bombastic style as his Nazi-era work.
+Many other works followed, including sculptures for Düsseldorf's city hall, portraits of Anwar Sadat and Konrad Adenauer, and a statue of Pallas Athene, helmeted and throwing a spear in the same bombastic style as his Nazi-era work.
 Breker's rehabilitation continued, culminating in the creation of a Breker museum, funded by the Bodenstein family, who set aside Schloss Nörvenich (between Aachen and Cologne) for the purpose.
-The Arno Breker Museum was inaugurated in 1985, and still open in 2021.
+The Arno Breker Museum was inaugurated in 1985, and still open as of 2021.

-Breker's rehabilitation led to backlashes from anti-Nazi activists, including controversy in Paris when some of his works were exhibited at the Centre Georges Pompidou in 1981.
+Breker's rehabilitation led to backlash from anti-Nazi activists, including controversy in Paris when some of his works were exhibited at the Centre Georges Pompidou in 1981.
 In the same year anti-Breker demonstrations accompanied an exhibition in Berlin.
-Breker's admirers insisted that he had never been a supporter of Nazi ideology (despite being a member of the Nazi Party), but had simply accepted their patronage.
+Breker's admirers insisted that he had never supported the Nazis' ideology, but merely accepted their patronage.

 Breker's last major work was a monumental sculpture of Alexander the Great intended to be located in Greece.

 Marriages and family

 Arno Breker was married twice.
-His first wife, Demetra Messala, was a Greek model.
+His first wife, Demetra Messala, was a Greek model; they got married in 1937.
 She died in 1956 in a car accident.
 He remarried in 1958 to Charlotte Kluge.
 They had two children, Gerhart (1959) and Carola (1962).
 Breker remained married to Kluge until his death in 1991.